sorainnosia/tarbr-bin/readme.md

 Output is "output.tar.zlib" and has a temporary file name "output.tar" that can be safely deleted

-Decompress a tarball zlib compressed file and extract the tarball into folder
+Decompress a tarball ZLib compressed file and extract the tarball into folder

 ```
    -UNTZ "output.tar.zlib" -O "outputfolder" -F